 Generally, verbal agreements are enforceable, unless they involve one of several types of contracts listed here: Arizona Revised Statutes, section 44-101, then the agreement must be in writting. http://www.azleg.gov/FormatDocument.asp?inDoc=/ars/44/00101.htm&Title=44&DocType=ARS....Read more »

 In the agreement he signed that he will pay me $1,200 a month until I secure employment.
 I have been taking care of him for over a year as he has a terminal illness.
 I gave up my job, home and moved to cities to care for him.
 He has limited time left and wanted to ensure I wasnt left homeless, so...
 Read more »

 Yes.
 It is true.
 See ARS 33-1101.
 However, the "homestead exemption in identifiable cash proceeds continues for eighteen months after the date of the sale of the property or until the person establishes a new homestead with the proceeds, whichever period is shorter."
 ARS 33-1101(C).
-So, you must...Read more »
+So,...Read more »